liquidctl/liquidctl/docs/asetek-690lc.md

  - Legacy designs:
     * NZXT Kraken X40, X60, X31, X41, X51 and X61

+**Note: a different kernel driver is necessary on Windows (see: [Additional requirements on Windows](https://github.com/jonasmalacofilho/liquidctl#additional-requirements-on-windows)).**

 **Note: when dealing with legacy Krakens the `--legacy-690lc` flag should be supplied on all invocations of liquidctl.**

 ## Initialization